ZainabAq/startup-kuk/README.md

-# Team Project: Client Side
+# Startup Product: Client Side

-This repository will hold the *client side* of your team project.
-The client side of your project runs in the browser.
+This repository will hold the *client side* of your product.
+The client side of your product runs in the browser.